Mafrans/stable-diffusion-amd/README.md

    For tips on how to generate good images, read through the [Tips & Tricks](./TIPS.md) guide.

-   <code>:warning: Stable diffusion sometimes doesn't give you any indication of exactly when the web server is started.
+   <code>⚠️ Stable diffusion sometimes doesn't give you any indication of exactly when the web server is started.
 Reload the page until it's all up and running, shouldn't take more than a minute or two.</code>

-   <code>:warning: The first generation will often take a while, subsequent generations will be considerably quicker.</code>
+   <code>⚠️ The first generation will often take a while, subsequent generations will be considerably quicker.</code>